cjn7005/prototype-generator/README.md

 ## Usage

 To generate the code, first you must define your backend schema.
 To do this, you will enter in your desired models into `models.json`.
-Each "model" (or "module," I flip back and forth between the terms) will be a table in your Postgres database, and each attribute a column.
+Each "model" (or "module," I flip back and forth between the terms) will be a table in your PostgreSQL database, and each attribute a column.

 ### Model Definitions